Before importing any file, make sure you have the proper permissions. Please see our article Giving Access to the Import / Export Tool.

 To import a file, we've broken up this article into the following sections:

 Once your import file is ready, proceed with the following steps.

-Click the preferences icon in the upper right and choose Integrations.
+Click the profile icon in the upper right and choose Integrations.

 Click Import & Export.